Course Descriptions

 Honors course sections are designated by an “HP” prefix or suffix.

 While Honors provides academic enrichment for highly motivated students, it is not a formal major or minor.
-In order to graduate with Honors (“in cursu honorum”), and to have this distinction designated on their transcript and diploma, students must complete a minimum of 24 credits designated as Honors, along with a mandatory research course (1 credit) and senior thesis capstone project (3 credits).
-Up to 6 credits of students Honors credit may be earned through special study experiences such as laboratory, field, and clinical work, credited internships, study abroad opportunities, and service learning courses.
+In order to graduate with Honors (in cursu honorum), and to have this distinction designated on their transcript and diploma, students must complete the Honors Program curriculum.

-The Honors Program offers Honors-designated course sections for many core course requirements.
-In these sections, students are offered an accelerated curriculum and an enriched classroom experience, with smaller class sizes, more in-depth discussions, and more rigorous assignments.
+The Honors Program offers Honors-designated course sections, including many options which cover core course requirements.
+In these sections, students are offered an accelerated curriculum and an enriched classroom experience, with smaller class sizes, more in-depth classroom discussions, and more rigorous assignments.
+These courses also often include special learning experiences, such as service-learning, cultural outings, or study abroad.

 Some of these Honors-designated core sections include: